fatbobman/SwiftUIOverlayContainer/README.md

     }
 }
 ```
-2. Add the **Partial View** to your *Root View*, and if you want give it a style.
+2. Add the **OverlayView** to your *Root View*, and if you want give it a style.
 In your RootView file at the end of the builder add the following modifier:

 ```Swift
 struct ContentView: View {